OmarMomen14/Linguistic-Structure-Induction-from-Language-Models/README.md

-# Linguistic Structure Induction from Language Models
+# Master's Thesis: Linguistic Structure Induction from Language Models

-This repository contains the code used for the experiments in the master's thesis "Linguistic Structure Induction from Language Models"
+This repository contains the experiment codes for the master's thesis "Linguistic Structure Induction from Language Models".

 ## Installation